bitcoin-wallet-api/spec/core_spec.md

 1. Send desired amount and a message, receive inputs and outputs.
 2. Send complete transaction.
 Wallet signs the inputs if all inputs and outputs are in place and returns signatures.

-App is free to supply incomplete transaction and ask wallet to sign with ANYONECANPAY flag.
+App is free to supply incomplete transaction and ask wallet to sign with ANYONECANPAY or SINGLE hashtype flags.

+Signatures may be done with hashtype ALL, SINGLE and ANYONECANPAY flags.
+Hashtype NONE is not supported until we find a good use case for them and figure how to deal with change outputs.

 TODO: specify the timeout for authorization.